google/aistplusplus_api/README.md

 #### Multi-view 3D keypoints and motion reconstruction

-This repo also provides code we used for constructing this dataset from multi-view [AIST Dance Video Database](https://aistdancedb.ongaaccel.jp/).
-The construction pipeline starts from frame-by-frame 2D keypoints detection and manual camera estimation.
+This repo also provides code we used for constructing this dataset from the multi-view [AIST Dance Video Database](https://aistdancedb.ongaaccel.jp/).
+The construction pipeline starts with frame-by-frame 2D keypoint detection and manual camera estimation.
 Then triangulation and bundle adjustment are applied to optimize the camera parameters as well as the 3D keypoints.
-Finally we sequentially fit the SMPL model to 3D keypoints to get a motion sequence represented using joint angles and root trajactory.
+Finally we sequentially fit the SMPL model to 3D keypoints to get a motion sequence represented using joint angles and a root trajectory.
 The following figure shows our pipeline overview.

 <div align="center">
 <img src="assets/aist_pipeline.jpg" width="1000px"/>
 <p> AIST++ construction pipeline overview.</p>
 </div>

-The annotations in AIST++ are in COCO-format (17) for 2D \& 3D keypoints, and SMPL-format for human motion annotations.
-It is designed to serve for general research purposes.
-However, in some cases you might need those data in different format (e.g., [Openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) / [Alphapose](https://github.com/MVIG-SJTU/AlphaPose) keypoints format, or [STAR](https://star.is.tue.mpg.de/) human motion format). **With the code we provide, it should be easy to construct your own version of AIST++, with your own keypoint detector or human model defination.**
+The annotations in AIST++ are in [COCO-format](https://cocodataset.org/#home) for 2D \& 3D keypoints, and
+[SMPL-format](https://smpl.is.tue.mpg.de/) for human motion annotations.
+It is designed to serve general research purposes.
+However, in some cases you might need the data in different format (e.g., [Openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) / [Alphapose](https://github.com/MVIG-SJTU/AlphaPose) keypoints format, or [STAR](https://star.is.tue.mpg.de/) human motion format). **With the code we provide, it should be easy to construct your own version of AIST++, with your own keypoint detector or human model defination.**

-**Step 1.** Assume you have your own 2D keypoint detection results stored in `<KEYPOINTS_DIR>`, you can run the constructing pipeline start with preprocessing the keypoints into the `.pkl` format that we support.
+**Step 1.** Assume you have your own 2D keypoint detection results stored in `<KEYPOINTS_DIR>`, you can start by preprocessing the keypoints into the `.pkl` format that we support.
 The code we used at this step is as follows but you might need to modify the script `run_preprocessing.py` in order to be compatible with your own data.
 ``` bash
 python processing/run_preprocessing.py \
   --keypoints_dir <KEYPOINTS_DIR> \